Employers and Workmen Act 1875

 The Employers and Workmen Act 1875 (38 & 39 Vict. c.
 90) was an act of the Parliament of the United Kingdom, relating to labour relations, which together with the Conspiracy and Protection of Property Act 1875 (38 & 39 Vict. c.
 86), fully decriminalised the work of trade unions.
 Based on an extension of the conclusions of the Cockburn Commission, it was introduced by a Conservative government under Benjamin Disraeli's second administration.

 The act extended to Ireland, which at that time was part of the United Kingdom.

-The whole act was repealed for Great Britain by the Statute Law (Repeals) Act 1973.

 Background

 The act purported to place both sides of industry in equal footing allowing all breaches of contract to be covered by civil law.
 Prior to the act, employers were subjected to civil law which could result in a fine while employees could be subjected to criminal law which may have led to a fine and imprisonment.
 Disraeli proudly commented, "We have settled the long and vexatious contest between capital and labour" and hoped this would "gain and retain for the Conservatives the lasting affection of the working classes".